Where in France do you live and how long have you lived there?

 What is the one thing you wish you knew before you moved there?

-And the best store or market?
+And the best local shopping place?

 What is your favourite local food or drink?